rom-rb/rom-rb.org/source/learn/repositories/reading-simple-objects.html.md

 ## Next

-You can proceed to [reading aggregates](/learn/repositories/reading-aggregates) section.
+Now we can read simple structs.
+Next, learn how to [read complex, aggregate data](/learn/repositories/reading-aggregates).